BIC-LSU-open-source/Job-Script-to-GUI/README.md

 ## Program Usage

-1. Run **BICLSU_job_script_to_GUI_skeleton** on the job batch script tagged with directives to generate an intermediate script and a skeleton for creating a GUI.
-The intermediate script and the skeleton maintain the mapping of each pair of the variable in the intermediate script and the variables in the skeleton using an identical sequence number.
+1. Run **BICLSU_job_script_to_GUI_skeleton** on the job batch script tagged with directives to generate a coverted script and a skeleton for creating a GUI.
+The converted script and the skeleton maintain the mapping of each pair of the variable in the converted script and the variables in the skeleton using an identical sequence number.
-2. Run **BICLSU_GUI_to_final_job_script** to map the inputs collected from the GUI back into the intermediate script to generate a submittable job batch script.
+2. Run **BICLSU_GUI_to_final_job_script** to map the inputs collected from the GUI back into the converted script to generate a submittable job batch script.

 ### BICLSU_job_script_to_GUI_skeleton Usage

-#### Program Input
+BICLSU_job_script_to_GUI_skeleton \<tagged job script path>

-A job batch script file tagged with directives.
+#### Format of \<tagged job script path>

 ```
 preceeding regular statements